By now, you’ve probably realized that you can't grow your business on referrals alone. This is why you need cleaning marketing.

 - It’s expensive to send out Direct Mailers

-- Response rates are typically low, because most people see it as junk (and it’s usually not relevant to 95% of the people you send it to)
+- Response rates are typically low because most people see it as junk (and it’s usually not relevant to most people you send it to)

 - There are better ways to build your route density than Direct Mail